turingschool/front-end-curriculum/lessons/module-1/css-fundamentals.md

 Let's make the following edits on [kodewithklossy.com](https://www.kodewithklossy.com/):

 * Change the background color of the div that holds the mission to `rebeccapurple`
-* Change the background color of the nav to `orange`.
+* Change the background of the 'Get Involved' button to `orange`.
 * Change the "Kode With Klossy" logo in the nav bar to have a height of 90px and a width of 320px
 * Change the background color of the right side "donate" button to a color of your choosing.
 Try out different color formats.
 Hint - this [HTML Color Codes](https://htmlcolorcodes.com/) website will help!
 * Experiment with deselecting a few CSS styles.
 What happens?